Arizona Wildcats men's basketball: Beardown Gym

 Prior to playing its games at the McKale Center, Arizona played games at Bear Down Gym from 1927 until 1973.
-Arizona would win its inaugural game against Arizona State, then known as Tempe State Teachers College by a score of 29–18.
+Arizona won its inaugural game against Arizona State, then known as Tempe State Teachers College, by a score of 29–18.

 McKale Center

-Arizona is currently plays its home games at McKale Center, a 14,688 seat multi-purpose arena located at Tucson, Arizona, that opened in 1973.
+Arizona currently plays its home games at McKale Center, a 14,688-seat multi-purpose arena in Tucson, that opened in 1973.
 The McKale Center is the fifth different home site in program history.

 At McKale Center, Arizona enjoys one of the nation's best home court advantages.
 The Wildcats have compiled a 651–121 (an winning percentage) record since moving to the McKale Center permanently.
 Through the 2023–24 season, McKale Center has hosted 10,154,639 fans for Arizona home games and the Wildcats have averaged 13,035 fans (better than 95% capacity) per game during that time.
 The 2014–2015 season marked the highest average attendance in McKale Center history with an average 14,591 (100% capacity) Wildcats fans at each home game.

 Radio network affiliates

-The current flagship radio station for men's basketball is Tucson sports radio station KCUB, branded as “Wildcats Radio 1290”.
+The current flagship radio station for men's basketball is Tucson sports radio station KCUB, branded as "Wildcats Radio 1290".
 From 1983 until 2004, the flagship station was news/talk radio station KNST.
 The primary play-by-play voice of Wildcat football, baseball and men's basketball, since 1987, is Brian Jeffries (after starting out as the color commentator for former CBS Sports announcer Ray Scott, who called Wildcats games from 1984 through the spring of 1987).

 The Phoenix radio affiliate for Arizona Wildcats football and men's basketball is KGME, branded as "Fox Sports 910."